-Sunshine Health staff will either directly review medical records or contract with a medical record review vendor to conduct the HEDIS medical record reviews on its behalf.
+Sunshine Health staff will collect medical records needed for HEDIS reporting.
 Medical record review audits for HEDIS are usually conducted March through May each year.
-At that time, you may receive a call from a medical record reviewer representative if any of your patients are selected into HEDIS samples for Sunshine Health.
+At that time, you may receive a call from Quality Improvement staff if any of your patients are selected into HEDIS samples for Sunshine Health.
 Your prompt cooperation with the staff is greatly needed and appreciated.
 Records may be collected at your office or you may fax them to the secure QI fax: 1-866-796-0528.